FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

-Use this extension to provides an API for adding new ackowledgement terms, retrieving the latest terms, and tracking acknowledgements.
+Use this extension to provides an API for adding new ackowledgement notices, retrieving the latest notices, and tracking acknowledgements.

 Allows users to sign ackowledgement forms as part of their application.
 Some common ackowledgement forms include ToS and cookie ackowledgement.